|photograph by Beyond My Ken

-Construction was completed in January, 1846 and the New York Herald remarked that “The interior of the edifice presents a novel and yet a very agreeable and impressive aspect.
+Construction was completed in January 1846 and the New York Herald remarked that “The interior of the edifice presents a novel and yet a very agreeable and impressive aspect.
 It is of the perpendicular Gothic Style, without columns to sustain the long extending arch, which makes the seats in a remarkable degree available and unobstructed.
 This is a new feature in modern architecture.”
+According to The New York Times “The new edifice cost $55,000.”
+(That amount would equate to around $1.6 million in 2020.)

-The Wall Street churchyard was excavated and the deceased reinterred in the south lawn of the new church, according to former deacon John Rhodes.
-The gravestones, however, were never re-erected.
+The Wall Street churchyard was excavated and the deceased re-interred in the south lawn of the new church, according to former deacon John Rhodes.
+The gravestones, however, were never re-erected; instead they were stored in the church house basement.

-Throughout the 19th Century memorial windows were donated by members of the congregation, including three by Tiffany Studios, two by Charles Lamb and five by Maitland Armstrong.
-In 1893 McKim, Mead & White, then the foremost architects in the country, were hired to design a south transept; creating one of the most picturesque corners in the city.
+Throughout the 19th century memorial windows were donated by members of the congregation, including three by Tiffany Studios, two by Charles Lamb (of J. & R. Lamb nearby on Sixth Avenue) and five by Maitland Armstrong.
+In 1893 McKim, Mead & White, then the foremost architectural firm in the country, was hired to design a south transept; creating one of the most picturesque corners in the city.

 “Since New York Was young,” said pastor Dr. Howard Duffield, “it has been a custom for its people to gather on the steps of their dwellings at the end of a hard day’s work and by association with others like themselves to learn that their struggles and tribulations are part of the common lot, and to find sympathy and encouragement in place of their loneliness.
 That is just what we are doing this evening.”